Sunday, 19 May 2019

 My Dad who helps me, my carers, my friends/pen pals and the professionals who help or have helped me.

-I am also thankful my my good days and the things I can do and the gadgets that gives me some independence and help me with day-to-day life even though it's still a struggle.
+I am also thankful for my good days and the things I can do and the gadgets that gives me some independence and help me with day-to-day life even though it's still a struggle.

 Sunday 19th May // Day 19: Worst symptom